openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 * email address for github commits
 * directory name for your openaps - we recommend the default `myopenaps` (see note above)
 * serial number of your pump
-* whether or not you are using an Explorer board
+* whether you are using an Explorer board
    * if not an Explorer board, and not a Carelink stick, you'll need to enter the mmeowlink port for TI stick.
 See [here](https://github.com/oskarpearson/mmeowlink/wiki/Installing-MMeowlink) for directions on finding your port
     * if you're using a Carelink, you will NOT be using mmeowlink
 * CGM method:  The options are `g4-upload`, `g4-local-only`, `g5`, `mdt`, and `xdrip`.
 Note:  OpenAPS also attempts to get BG data from your Nightscout.
 OpenAPS will always use the most recent BG data regardless of the source.
 G4-upload will allow you to have raw data when the G4 receiver is plugged directly into the rig.